Skip to content

 Frank Cilluffo

-Frank Cilluffo was a member of the Cyberspace Solarium Commission and the Department of Homeland Securityโ€™s Advisory Council, and heโ€™s routinely called upon to advise senior officials in the executive branch, U.S. Armed Services, and state and local governments on an array of matters related to national and homeland security strategy and policy.
+Frank J. Cilluffo is the Director of the McCrary Institute for Cyber and Critical Infrastructure Security at Auburn University and host of the weekly Cyber Focus podcast.
+Cilluffo was a member of the U.S. Cyberspace Solarium Commission and served on the Department of Homeland Security’s Advisory Council, where he chaired various initiatives on counterterrorism, cybersecurity and economic security.
+He’s routinely called upon to advise senior officials in the executive branch, U.S. Armed Services, and state and local governments on an array of matters related to national, homeland, and cyber security strategy and policy.
+He has publicly testified before Congress on dozens of occasions, serving as a subject matter expert on policies related to cyber threats, critical infrastructure security, counterterrorism, weapons proliferation, intelligence and threat assessments, emergency management, and border and transportation security.

-Following the Sept.
-11, 2001 terrorist attacks, Cilluffo was appointed by President George W. Bush to the newly created Office of Homeland Security.
-There, he was involved in a wide range of homeland security and counterterrorism strategies, policy initiatives and served as a principal advisor to Director Tom Ridge, directing the presidentโ€™s Homeland Security Advisory Council.
+Immediately following the Sept.
+11, 2001, terrorist attacks, Cilluffo served as a Special Assistant to President George W. Bush in the newly created White House Office of Homeland Security.
+There, he was involved in a wide range of homeland security and counterterrorism strategies, policy initiatives and served as a principal advisor to Governor Tom Ridge and directed the President’s Homeland Security Advisory Council.

-Cilluffo then joined George Washington University in 2003, establishing the Center for Cyber and Homeland Security as a prominent nonpartisan โ€œthink and do tankโ€ dedicated to building bridges between theory and practice to advance U.S. security.
-He served as an associate vice president where he led a number of national security and cybersecurity policy and research initiatives.
-He directed the Center for Cyber and Homeland Security and, with the School of Business, launched the universityโ€™s World Executive MBA in Cybersecurity program.
+Cilluffo then joined George Washington University in 2003, establishing the Center for Cyber and Homeland Security as a prominent nonpartisan “think and do tank” dedicated to building bridges between theory and practice to advance U.S. security.
+He served as an associate vice president at GW, where he led a number of national security and cybersecurity policy and research initiatives.
+He directed the Center for Cyber and Homeland Security and, with the School of Business, launched the university’s World Executive MBA in Cybersecurity program.

 Prior to his White House appointment, Cilluffo spent eight years in senior policy positions with the Center for Strategic and International Studies, a Washington-based think tank.
-There, he chaired or directed numerous committees and task forces on homeland defense, counterterrorism and transnational organized crime, as well as information warfare and information assurance.
+There, he directed numerous committees and task forces on homeland defense, counterterrorism and transnational organized crime, as well as information warfare and information assurance.

 Articles by Frank Cilluffo